 Once you practice doing things very fast, in the required quality, you actually complete stuff.

-Another advantage of cutting things down is that you are able to remove redundant scope.
+Another advantage of cutting things down is that you are able to remove the redundant scope.

 Mixing It All Up

-The problem starts when we mix the Backlog with the To Do, when things we should do somehow become things we do.
+The problem starts when we mix the Backlog with the To Do when things we should do somehow become things we do.
 People in a car want to get to their destination in the morning and immediately they start driving.
 Then we get congestion.
-Projects arrive to the company and we immediately start development.
+Projects arrive at the company and we immediately start development.
 Then we get congestion.

 But why does it happen?
 Why do we mix the Backlog and the To Do?

 First, it is easier to just start.
 It is easier to manage.
 There is something you need to do and you just do it.
 It is easier to manage when you react.
 It is easier for every driver to go out of their parking and start driving rather than waiting for some sign to start driving.

 Second, it feels much better to start doing things you should do.
 We are industrious people and when there’s a job to do we make a plan and start doing it.
 I remember as a kid I was told the best way to do homework was to do it the day you got it.
 It stands against our intuition not to start something we need to do.

 We need to learn to make the differentiation between what we need to do, what we should do, what we want to do, and what we are doing, between the Backlog and the To Do.
 This separation will help us to focus on what we do, complete it when we need it, in the right quality, and eventually do more and better than we do today.